|

 The fact is if credit card and identity data was not able to be stolen or compromised in the first place there would not be any, or very little, credit card fraud to speak of.
 Except in some very rare instances, credit card fraud simply can not happen without credit card details being compromised or stolen to begin with.

-If highly sensitive credit card and identity data was suddenly NOT permanently stored within any internet connected system, database, storage device or network the core cause of the overwhelming majority of all credit card and identity data theft in the world today would be completely terminated.
+If highly sensitive credit card and identity data was suddenly NOT permanently stored within any internet connected system, database, storage device or network the core cause of between 85% to 90% of all credit card and identity theft in the world today would be completely terminated.

 Credit card and identity data can not possibly become compromised or stolen if that data is not there to be compromised or stolen in the first place, no matter how complex or advanced the hacking method or technique cares to be.
 And if credit card and identity data is unable to be compromised or stolen then credit card fraud can not happen.